Human Microbiome in Space Travel: How Does This Community Affect the Success of Interplanetary Missions?

 Space exploration is a dangerous mission that requires careful preparation and a deep understanding of the challenges inherent to life in space.
-One of the crucial aspects of this venture is the health of astronauts since they are exposed to extreme environmental conditions like ionizing radiation and microgravity.
+One crucial aspect of this venture is the health of astronauts, who are exposed to extreme environmental conditions like ionizing radiation and microgravity.

 Human Microbiome in Space Travel: How Do This Community Affect Success of Interplanetary Missions?